 Universally, it takes six steps to finalize a purchase.
-But the undeniable truth is that the more steps a checkout flow involves, the harder it is to convert.
+But the undeniable truth is that the more steps a checkout flow involve, the harder it is to convert.

 Why?
-Because customers now have multiple stages to walk away from their shopping cart.
+Because customers now have multiple stages of walking away from their shopping cart.

 Before discussing, we must put down the foundation as well as basic ideas about one-page checkout first.

 The name is pretty self-explanatory, therefore, showing you the actual demo seems more appropriate and straightforward: